maxtheman/technical-screener/TASK.md

 1. Update the Document model to include a `file_type` field
 2. Modify document creation to automatically detect and set the file type

 Run the test suite with `python tests.py` to check your changes.
+Ensure that all tests pass.

 ## Example